110nard0/hngx_stage_2/DOCUMENTATION.md

 Here are some examples of how you can use the API:

-1. Adding a new person:
+1. Creating a new person:
    - Send a `POST` request to `/api` with the person's name in the request body.
    - The API will respond with the person's details, including the assigned ID as a JSON body.